Tune your GoPro settings to get the perfect shot, every time.

 Keep in mind, you can always crop your video from 4:3 to 16:9 should you want to change the aspect ratio for a specific medium (e.g. YouTube).
 However, it’s not possible to go from 16:9 to 4:3 without zooming into the image, as you’ll be missing the additional vertical image offered by the 4:3 aspect ratio.

 With that in mind, what are you planning on doing with your videos?
 If you’re simply planning on posting them on Instagram or Facebook, select a 4:3 aspect ratio to maximize the screen space.
 On your GoPro, there are few different 4:3 shooting modes, so let’s get into what resolution is.

-Resolution is the overall image size of the video your shooting.
-There are many different resolution options on your GoPro, some of which your likely familiar with (720p, 1080p, 4k, etc...).
-The resolution number refers to the amount of horizontal lines (or vertical pixels) on the display.
+Resolution is the overall image size of the video you're shooting.
+There are many different resolution options on your GoPro, some of which you're likely familiar with (720p, 1080p, 4k, etc...).
+The resolution number refers to the number of horizontal lines (or vertical pixels) on the display.
 Pixels are the smallest addressable element of an image, e.g. the amount of dots that make up the overall image or video.

 - For example, a video that is shot in 1080p, this means the image is 1920 pixels wide and 1080 pixels tall.

 Nowadays, the most common shooting modes today are 1080p and 4K.
 Although it might be tempting to shoot at the largest setting to capture the most pixels (i.e. the clearest and largest video), that’s not always the best case.
 Before embarking on your adventure, ask yourself what you're going to be doing with the footage.
 Let’s break down the various options below and provide some suggestions when you should use them.

 - 720p: 1280 x 720 - Not worth shooting at this resolution (low quality, most smartphones have better image quality than this)